 - Understand what evidence of rehabilitation is and how to gather it.

-- Understand how drug court and other reentry professionals can individuals successfully navigate reentry.
+- Understand how drug court and other reentry professionals can help individuals successfully navigate reentry.

 - Identify on-line and community-based local resources that provide information and services for people with criminal records.